robighetti/IBMLinks/README.md

 The entire project is containerized, that is, by running the command above, the entire environment will be created automatically.

-❗❗ To run the application, the application runs on port 3333 and 3000, so make sure it is free for use).
+❗ To run the application, the application runs on port 3333 and 3000, so make sure it is free for use).

-❗ after running the docker compose up just run the migrations, to do this follow the steps below:
+🎯 after running the docker compose up just run the migrations, to do this follow the steps below:

-* Enter the ormconfig.json file
-* Change HOST to localhost
 * Open the terminal and run:
  - yarn typeorm migration: run